HasanEfeAksoy/hasanbly/README.md

 <li>
   <h4>GOTO</h4>
   <br>
   <p>Going to line.
-You can using with line number or line number variable value.
+You have to using pure integer value.
   <br>
   <br>
   <pre>